Psychoanalytic Psychotherapy in Barrington, Illinois and Online Across Illinois and California

 A smiling man with short dark hair, a beard, and wearing a light-colored checkered shirt.

-My practice today focuses on psychoanalytic psychotherapy — a form of therapy that allows for deeper exploration of the emotional and relational patterns that shape our lives.
+My practice focuses on psychoanalytic psychotherapy — a form of therapy oriented toward deeper exploration of the emotional and relational patterns that shape our lives.

 If that question feels familiar, you're probably someone who already thinks carefully about your life.
-And yet something keeps repeating — in relationships, in mood, in a quiet sense that things aren't quite right.
+And yet something keeps repeating — in relationships, in mood, in a persistent feeling that something isn't quite right.

 The difficulty usually isn't lack of awareness.
 Some of what shapes us most operates beneath it — rooted in earlier experiences and relationships we may not think to examine.
 Psychodynamic therapy creates space to explore that, carefully and honestly, over time.